hahaxun/mmf/website/docs/tutorials/dataset.md

         def __getitem__(self, idx):
             # Get item is like your normal __getitem__ in PyTorch Dataset.
 Based on id
             # return a sample.
 Check VQA2Dataset implementation if you want to see how
-            # to do caching in MMF
+            # to do caching in multimodelity
             data = self.questions[idx]

             # Each call to __getitem__ from dataloader returns a Sample class object which